For NCAA athletes

 Intercollegiate student athletes must receive a formal medical clearance from Sports Medicine each year.
 Your coach will provide you with complete details.

 A note to "walk-ons": Only student athletes who are listed on the official team roster may go through the medical clearance process.
 If you are interested in participating in a varsity team and are not a recruited athlete, please contact the team's coach.

 New (first-year & transfer) student athletes

 - Complete all of your New Student Health Requirements

-- Meet your Sports Clearance Process Instructions (pdf), which include:
+- Follow the Sports Clearance Process Instructions (pdf) to complete your Sports Clearance requirements which include:

 - a physical exam (since March 15, 2018) and supporting documentation* from your health care provider